 The middle school student must replace target behaviors with successful behaviors conducive to a learning environment over a sustained 8-10 week period.
 Student must be passing all classes.

 The high school student must display replacement behavior for a semester.
-The student must be passing all classes.
+The student must be passing all classes and be on track to graduate in order to return to high school.
 Academic and Behavioral Progress must be maintained and supported by the student and family with minimal school interventions.

 Please click the link below to access the Staff Student Support Resources.